linusdan/mysqlcompiled/README.md

 ## MySQL Compiled by Dan

+### (Under construction for pacman automatic synchronization.
+Files can be obtained for installation with ``` pacman -U mysql libmysqlclient mysql-clients ``` here: https://github.com/dansnts/mysqlcompiled/blob/master/files/ . ) If you have installed mariadb, uninstall it.

+### After installation, Read the step 3 alert and proceed the instructions of the tutorial.

 MySQL Compiled for Arch users with x86_64 machines.

 The same is compiled on my notebook through the MySQL AUR repository through the muflone maintainer PKGBUILD with the makepkg -s command.